A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Civilian: A person not in active-duty military.

-Cognitive Disability (ACS): In the ACS, individuals who indicated "yes" when asked if due to a physical, mental, or emotional condition, they had "serious difficulty remembering, or making decisions."
+Cognitive Difficulty (ACS): In the American Community Survey, individuals who indicated "yes" when asked if due to a physical, mental, or emotional problem, having difficulty remembering, concentrating, or making decisions (DREM)

-Current Population Survey-Basic Monthly (CPS-BMS): The Current Population Survey Basic Monthly Survey is a monthly survey of about 50,000 households conducted by the U.S. Census Bureau for the Bureau of Labor Statistics.
-This survey is the primary source of information on the labor force characteristics of the United States population and provides estimates for the nation as a whole.
+Current Population Survey-Basic Monthly (CPS-BMS): The Current Population Survey Basic-Monthly Survey (CPS-BMS) is a monthly survey of about 50,000 households conducted by the U.S. Census Bureau for the Bureau of Labor Statistics.
+This survey is the primary source of information on the labor force characteristics of the U.S. population and provides estimates for the nation as a whole.
 The sample is scientifically selected to represent the civilian non-institutionalized population.
 Individuals are asked questions about the employment status of each member of the household 15 years of age and older, but published data only focuses on those ages 16 and over.
 Estimates obtained from the CPS-BMS include employment, unemployment, earnings, hours of work, and other indicators.
+See the U.S. Census Bureau website for additional details.

-The Current Population Survey-Annual Social and Economic Supplement (CPS-ASEC) is an annual survey conducted by the U.S. Census Bureau.
-This survey is the primary source of information on the income, poverty, and health insurance.
-It also asks about employment in the previous calendar year.
+Current Population Survey- Annual Social and Economic Supplement (CPS-ASEC): The Current Population Survey-Annual Social and Economic Supplement (CPS-ASEC) is an annual survey conducted by the Bureau of the Census.
+This survey is the primary source of information on the income, poverty, and health insurance in the U.S. It also asks about employment in the previous calendar year.
 The sample for the CPS-ASEC is drawn from the sample of the CPS-BMS.
 The CPS-ASEC is also known as the CPS March Supplement and the CPS Income Supplement.
+See the U.S. Census Bureau website for additional details.

 Back to top